NCPA Format

 Category Play

-Play both games in a category before next choice
+Play both games in a category before opposing team chooses next category.

 Scoring